Policy on Financial Aid for Academic Year Students

 8. Normally, the University considers only the expense of one household for purposes of financial aid; the expense of a second household, away from Sewanee, is in general not included.
 In special cases, when a student can demonstrate the necessity of maintaining two households, a limited proportion of the extra household expense may be allowable.

 9. If both spouses wish to enroll in seminary and seek financial aid at the same time, they must indicate this intention at the time of their applications.
 Financial aid will be awarded on the basis of the expenses of a combined household.

-11. Childcare expenses are not considered except for daycare for pre-school children of students who are single or geographically single or who have spouses employed outside The School of Theology employment program.
+11. Childcare expenses are not considered except for daycare for pre-school children of students who are single or geographically single or who have spouses employed outside The School of Theology employment programs.

 Extraordinary and Emergency Need